liferay/liferay-docs/en/developer/frameworks/articles/cache-configuration/03-caching-data.markdown

 1. A key instance's field values relate to the cached data and distinguish it from other data instances.

-2. A key follows best practices for `Serializable` classes.
+2. A key follows `Serializable` class best practices.

     -   Overrides `Object`'s `equals` and `hashcode` methods.
     -   Includes a private static final long `serialVersionUID` field.
 It is to be incremented when a new version of the class is incompatible with previous versions.

-Now that you have a cache key class, you can use it to cache data values.
+Your cache key class is ready for caching data values.

 ## Step 3: Implement Cache Logic